 Determining the proper size of an electrical panel for your home is also dependent on how many and what type of appliances you have.
 Some appliances like computers, sound systems, and televisions require much less electricity than other larger appliances like washers and dryers, air conditioning units, and heating systems.

-Believe it or not, you don’t have to be an electrician to figure out the proper size for your home electrical panel.
-Choosing the right size for your homes electrical needs can be calculated with a simple equation.
+Believe it or not, you don’t have to be an electrician to figure out the proper size for your home's electrical panel.
+Choosing the right size can be calculated with some simple calculations.

-Take the square footage or your home and multiply it by 3.
+Take the square footage of your home and multiply it by 3.
 Let’s say your home is 1,750 square feet.
 Multiply 1,750 by 3 to get 5,250.
-This number is your homes wattage needs.
+This number is your home's baseline wattage needs.

 5,250 watts + 2,400 watts = 7,650 watts